Short bio

 Toward the end of my time at Penn, I landed my dream job at Bryn Mawr College.
 I say it's my dream job because it's precisely what I was looking for when I started at Penn -- an even balance of teaching and research at a liberal arts college.
 Even better, my family and I could remain near extended family and I could easily continue the research collaborations and partnerships I built while at Penn, chiefly with Stephanie and her students.

 After three great years at Bryn Mawr, I decided—much to my surprise—to leave academia.
 Essentially, I realized that I would not have the time as a professor to devote to my research goals.
 In particular, I feel I have something to contribute to Haskell, and I wouldn't quite be able to pull it off as a professor.
 With the implementation demands of a project like Haskell/GHC, balancing teaching and research was too much.
 So I was thrilled to connect with Tweag, a software consultancy and research lab based in Paris, France.
 They hired me as a Principal Researcher to continue my type-systems research and my contributions to GHC.
-One of my major projects as part of my work at Tweag was to help launch the Haskell Foundation, where I serve as chair of the board.
+One of my major projects as part of my work at Tweag was to help launch the Haskell Foundation, where I served as chair of the board for three years (until early 2024).

 Check out my publications for more info about what I'm up to today.